userfrosting/learn/pages/17.recipes/06.advanced-tutorial/01.base-setup/docs.md

 })->add('authGuard');
 ```

 We now have a `/pastries` route setup.
 We also define a group for later use.
-As you can see, this route have the `pastries` name and will invoke the `authGuard` middleware requiring a user to be logged in to see this page.
+As you can see, this route has the `pastries` name and will invoke the `authGuard` middleware requiring a user to be logged in to see this page.

 ## The controller